-- can: he gave what he could give
+- pt. of can: he gave what he could give

 - used as a modal auxiliary in verbal phrases with present or future time reference, generally equivalent to can in meaning and use, with the following functions:

-- expressing esp. a shade of doubt or a smaller degree of ability or possibility: it could be so
+- expressing esp. a shade of doubt or a lesser degree of ability or possibility: it could be so

 - forming the present conditional: it would help if he could wait